google/go-tdx-guest/tools/gceprovenance/README.md

 sudo ./gceprovenance verify-instance
 ```

-This verifies a QuoteV4, resolves GCE instance identity, and compares the expected
+This verifies a QuoteV4 or QuoteV5, resolves GCE instance identity, and compares
-PZID digest with quote `MR_OWNER`.
+the expected PZID digest with quote `MR_OWNER`.

-Verify a supplied QuoteV4:
+Verify a supplied QuoteV4 or QuoteV5:

 ```bash
 ./gceprovenance verify-instance \